esctrionsit/snphub_tutorial/content/Setup/configuration.md

 - **path_fasta**: the path of reference genome file, which should be in fasta format.

 - **path_metadata**: the path of metadata file.
-More datail is writen in the next section.
+For more details, please see next section.

 - **path_groupdata**: the path of group information file.
-More datail is writen in the next section.
+For more details, please see next section.

 - **path_sam_location**: the path of sample location information file.
-More datail is writen in the next section.
+For more details, please see next section.

 - **path_sysinfo**: the path of system information file.
 It's value could be NA.
-More datail is writen in the next section.
+For more details, please see next section.

 - **path_UIsetting**: the path of UI setting file.
 It's value could be `NA`.
-More datail is writen in the next section.
+For more details, please see section "*UI Setting*".

 ## Tool path
 In the second part, variables contains the path of 3 tools: `bcftools`, `samtools`, `seqkit` and `tabix`.
 If the path is default, just leave them then.